facebookresearch/esm/README.md

 ## Comparison to related works <a name="perf_related"></a>
 <!--
 DO NOT EDIT THIS TABLE!
-This is the master copy: https://docs.google.com/spreadsheets/d/1RPvWF47rIMEr-Jg-SRCoGElHcwCl5d7RyEeSyPgp59A/edit#gid=0 exported via https://www.tablesgenerator.com/html_tables -->
+This is the source of truth: https://docs.google.com/spreadsheets/d/1RPvWF47rIMEr-Jg-SRCoGElHcwCl5d7RyEeSyPgp59A/edit#gid=0 exported via https://www.tablesgenerator.com/html_tables -->